About the project

-Few landscapes have been so deeply known.
+The Hverfjall Volcano Museum acknowledges that few landscapes have been so deeply known.
 And fewer still have been so lightly inhabited.

 This is a special place.
 It is difficult to curate the right response to such a place.
 In Iceland the landscape is the Architecture, it is the focal of all things.
 As such any man made intervention must descend from the fore.
 It was in this realisation that Conrad Gargett decided that the proposal should descend from the ground, disappearing below.

 The result is a dialogue of folly and landscape.
 Monolithic forms puncture the landscape to create a sharp contrast and distinct markers, but you don’t know what it is you are seeing.

 To see the full list of entries and results Click Here